lambdamikel/Busch-2090/README.md

 The "sister project", created by **Frank de Jaeger from Belgium and Manfred Henf from Germany,** ist called the **"Microtronic 2nd Generation"**.
 Please consider this great project if you wish to create a more professional Microtronic emulator that neatly and professionally installs into an original Busch electronics console, including a 3D-printed keyboad that mounts onto the console hole raster on the top!

 The project uses the same firmware as the "Microtronic Next Generation" presented here, but has a slightly different pin layout (i.e., requires some slight adjustments to the `hardware.h` pin configuration file).
 The firmware can be found in the [`microtronic-2nd-generation`](./microtronic-2nd-generation/) folder.
 The 2nd Generation version uses the Nokia 5110, does not support the real time clock (RTC), and does not have a 1Hz output port.

-The loudspeaker can be added between A0 and GND over a 75 Ohm resistor as an "after market" hack / mod (it wasn't anticipated in the original 2nd Generation design).
+The loudspeaker described above can also be added between A0 and GND over a 75 Ohm resistor, as an "after market" hack / mod (it wasn't anticipated in the original 2nd Generation design).
+The same instructions for controling the speaker as documented above are used (``0xx``, ``50x``, ``70x``).

 **Thanks to Frank and Manfred for this great piece of engineering.** They also *exactly replicated the input and output transistor-stages of the original Microtronic,* so the 2nd Generation project is electrically maximally compatible with the original.
 It is hence the best choice for a fully compatible  Microtronic emulator that blends perfectly with the Busch electronics system, and for conducting the plenty electronics experiments described in the original Microtronic Busch manuals.